Your store has thousands of products. Your average visitor sees maybe six of them before leaving.

 Today, tools like PersonalizerAI let Shopify merchants install AI-powered recommendations and search in under 30 minutes, with performance-based pricing that means you only pay when revenue goes up.
 The barrier to entry has collapsed.
 All you need is a clear plan.

-Here's the 30-day playbook.
+This is the 30-day playbook.

 Week 1: Foundation (Days 1–7)